gabigavric/portfolio/README.md

   <li>rails db:schema:load</li>
   <li>rails s</li>
 </ul>
-Then type "localhost:3000" into the url of your web browser.<br>
+Then type "localhost:3000" into the url of your web browser.

 *Bugs*